-If you go into the session with an openness to the outcome and a willingness to present the best pitch you can, then you automatically win at pitching - and any advice or praise the agent passes along is bonus.
+If you go into the session open to the outcome and prepared with a strong pitch, then you automatically win!
+Any advice or praise the agent passes along is bonus.

 7. Take it personally

-Some agents aren't going to want to read your book.
-Some might have real talk about the industry that bursts a bubble for you -- especially if you're a nonfiction author with no platform, or a SFF author pitching a 150,000 word debut novel.
+Some agents aren’t going to want to read your book.
+Some might have real talk about the industry that bursts a bubble for you – say if you’re a nonfiction author with no platform or a SFF author pitching a 150,000-word debut novel.